sassoftware/viya4-ark/README.md

 $ python3 -m pip install -r requirements.txt
 ```
 The Python packages are only required on the host where SAS Viya ARK tools are executed.
-This is not an assertion regarding the SAS Viya deployment.

 ## Index of Tools
 Tool support for the latest release of SAS Viya: